deletedcu/angular-demo/projects/project-03-a-observables/README.md

 # Project: The **Observable** Death Square

 In The Galactic Empire, workplace safety and [a host of other issues](https://twitter.com/DeathStarPR) are very important to us.
 One thing we take seriously is scalability.
 Unfortunately, `promises` are not very scalable.
 Enter: The `observable`.

 ### Instructions:

 1) Open up our data banks.
-Navigate into `turret-api` and run `seed.js` and `server.js` — don't forget to install those `npm` modules.
+Navigate into `turret-api` and run `seed.js` and `server.js` — don't forget to install those `npm` modules!

 2) Navigate into `imperial-starfleet` and start up our front end.